Return to University Health's Homepage.

 Comfortable Setting

-Your room provides enough space for you, your baby, your partner and our caregivers.
-It also has a TV, shower and a small sleeper.
-Your partner or another adult support person can stay overnight with you.
-We provide bedding and a pillow.
+Your private room provides ample space for you, your baby, your loved ones and our team.
+It also has a TV, shower, a small sleeper and extra furniture so your partner or loved one can visit and stay overnight with you.
+We can provide extra bedding and a pillow, and we’ll clean your room each day.

 Breastfeeding